stclaird/badbot-blockem/README.md

 ```bash
 go build blockem.go
 ```
-Which if all goes to plan will output a executable called blockem
+Which, if all goes to plan will output a executable called blockem

 ## Usage
 Make sure the executable is executable by setting the executable bit before executing.